How are Montessori toys different than other toys?

 Big ball tracker: Babies can track the ball across their midline, and they’ll soon be pulling up to stand to post the ball as well.

 Box with bins: drawers to open and close!
-The way the drawer tilts forward also helps them practice the wrist movement.
+The way the drawer tilts forward also helps them practice wrist movement.
 And they make a discovery inside to engage their interest.

 Basket of sensory balls: balls for sensory stimulation, for crawling after, for picking them up